Cuttlefish

 Cuttlefish, or cuttles, are marine molluscs of the family Sepiidae.
 They belong to the class Cephalopoda which also includes squid, octopuses, and nautiluses.
 Cuttlefish have a unique internal shell, the cuttlebone, which is used for control of buoyancy.

-Cuttlefish have large, W-shaped pupils, eight arms, and two tentacles furnished with denticulated suckers, with which they secure their prey.
-They generally range in size from 15 to 25 cm, with the largest species, the giant cuttlefish (Sepia apama), reaching 50 cm in mantle length and over 10.5 kg in mass.
+They have large, W-shaped pupils, eight arms, and two tentacles furnished with denticulated suckers, with which they secure their prey.
+They generally range in size from 15 to 25 cm, with the largest species, the giant cuttlefish (Sepia apama), reaching 50 cm in mantle length and more than 10.5 kg in mass.

-Cuttlefish eat small molluscs, crabs, shrimp, fish, octopuses, worms, and other cuttlefish.
+Cuttlefish eat small molluscs, crabs, shrimp, fish, octopuses and other cuttlefish.
 Their predators include dolphins, larger fish (including sharks), seals, seabirds, and other cuttlefish.
 The typical life expectancy of a cuttlefish is about 1–2 years.
 Studies are said to indicate cuttlefish to be among the most intelligent invertebrates.
 Cuttlefish also have one of the largest brain-to-body size ratios of all invertebrates.

 The Greco-Roman world valued the cuttlefish as a source of the unique brown pigment the creature releases from its siphon when it is alarmed.
 The word for the cuttlefish in both Greek and Latin, sepia, now refers to the reddish-brown color sepia in English.